-In 1882, Dr. Langford attended Toronto Collegiate Institute.
+In 1882 Dr. Langford attended Toronto Collegiate Institute.
 In 1884, Dr. Langford pursued his medical studies at The University of Toronto Faculty of Medicine.
 He graduated M.B. in 1888.
 That same year, he received his M.D. and Master of Surgery from Victoria College.
 He interned at Toronto General Hospital.
 According to the 1928 Ontario Medical Register, Dr. Langford joined the College of Physicians and Surgeons on the 8th of May, 1888.

-Dr. Langford appears on the 1900 Ontario Business Directory as practicing in Blenheim.
+Dr. Langford appears on the 1900 Ontario Business Directory as practicing medicine in Blenheim.
 Dr. Langford’s home/office was equipped with a wire that ran to the stable behind his home to summon the groom to prepare is horse/carriage to go to a medical call.
-In the early 1900’s Dr. Langford purchased an automobile, but for many years he kept a cutter and sleigh for use in the winter, as the car could not manage in the snow.
+In the early 1900’s Dr. Langford purchased an automobile, but for many years he kept a cutter and sleigh for use in the winter as car’s built in the early 1900’s could not manage in the snow.

 Dr. Langford enjoyed bowling in his spare time.

-Dr. Langford married Elizabeth Evelyn Von Guten on the 27th of December, 1911 in Blenheim.
-She was born on the 18th of July, 1886, the daughter of Charles Lewis Von Guten and the former Sarah Ann Clemons.
-She had an older sister named Mary, a younger sister named Louisa and a younger brother named Carl.
-Her father was a jeweller in the Town of Blenheim.
-Mrs. Elizabeth Langford was a nurse.
+Dr. Langford married Elizabeth Evelyn Von Gunten on the 27th of December, 1911 in Blenheim.
+She was born in Blenheim on the 18th of July, 1886.
+She was the 2nd of 4 children born to Charles Lewis Von Gunten and the former Sarah Ann Clemons.
+Her father was a jeweller in the Town of Blenheim and her siblings were; Mary Rhea Von Gunten, Clarise “Louisa” Von Gunten and Carl Frederick Von Gunten.
+Mrs. Langford was a nurse.

 Dr. and Mrs. Langford had a daughter, Winifred Louise Langford who was born on the 5th of September 1912 in Blenheim and a son named John “Jack” Clemens Langford who was born on the 18th of February, 1916.
 (Winifred Langford died in 1994 and her brother Jack died in 2005.)

 Dr. Langford served on Blenheim’s Town Council and he supported the Conservative party.
 Dr. Langford wrote and published a booklet called, “The First Five Years of Rotary in Blenheim”.

-*Dr. James Samson and Dr. John Malcolm Graham are also featured on the Chatham-Kent Physician Tribute website.
+***Dr. James Samson and Dr. John Malcolm Graham are also featured on the Chatham-Kent Physician Tribute website.
+Dr. Langford’s cousin, Matilda Maud Langford married Dr. John Alexander MacGregor and Dr. MacGregor is also featured on the Chatham-Kent Physician Tribute website.